Snaacky/thewiki/docs/tutorials/mpv.md

 Now you can simply press `g` during playback to select the suitable shader.

 +++ Mid-Range PCs
-If you use mid-range hardware, we suggest sticking to mpv's built-in `high-quality` profile.
+If you use mid-range hardware, we recommend sticking to mpv's built-in `high-quality` profile.

 To use the profile, add the following to the top of your `mpv.conf`: